 Other channels of communication with Shareholders include Results Announcements, Annual Reports, Shareholder Circulars and Shareholders' Meetings.
-The Company's Announcements, Annual Report and all financial results are accessible to the public on SGXNET and available through Company's share investor portal on the corporate website at www.taisinelectric.com.
-The portal also provides comprehensive and updated information on the Company and its businesses.
+The Company's Announcements, Annual Report and all financial results are accessible to the public on SGXNET and available through Company's corporate website at www.taisinelectric.com.
+The corporate website also provides comprehensive and updated information on the Company and its businesses.